StephenRoddy/stephenroddy.github.io/index.md

 ### Biography

-I am a Researcher and Lecturer at the Radical Humanities Lab and the Department of Digital Humanities at University College Cork.
+I am a Researcher, Lecturer and Artist, based at the Radical Humanities Lab and the Department of Digital Humanities at University College Cork.
 My work spans digital technologies and the creative arts.
 I hold a Ph.D. in data sonification: the use of sound to perceptualize data and convey information.
-My research focuses on the application of sonification, artificial intelligence/machine Learning (AI/ML), internet of things (IoT), and human-computer interaction (HCI) techniques in the creative arts from the perspectives of embodied cognitive science, and cybernetics.
+My research focuses on the application of sonification, artificial intelligence/machine learning (AI/ML), internet of things (IoT), and human-computer interaction (HCI) techniques in the creative arts from the perspectives of embodied cognitive science, and cybernetics.

 Previous projects have explored the design of sonification and auditory display solutions for large-scale IoT networks and investigated the integration of sonification with AI/ML techniques for generative music and sound art applications.
 My work is widely disseminated through peer-reviewed journal publications, book chapters, and conference proceedings.

-I also maintain a vibrant and diverse creative arts practice spanning a variety of media and styles including music composition and performance, sound art installation, interactive art, and music for dance and stage.
+I maintain a vibrant and diverse creative arts practice spanning a variety of media and styles including music composition and performance, sound art installation, interactive art, and music for dance and stage.
 My work has been described as eclectic, and experimental.
 It is frequently performed/installed at home and abroad.

 Previous events have included the New York City Electroacoustic Music Festival, IMMA’s Eco Rising Festival, and the Helicotrema Recorded Audio Festival in Venice.